-This trend is creating the need for health management services that can coordinate care around the primary care physician and for investment in new clinical and administrative information and management systems, providing growth opportunities for our Optum business platform.
+This trend is also creating needs for health management services that can coordinate care around the primary care physician, including new primary care channels, and for investment in new clinical and administrative information and management systems, providing growth opportunities for our Optum business platform.

 Government Reliance on Private Sector.
-The government, as a benefit sponsor, has been increasingly relying on private sector solutions.
+The government, as a benefit sponsor, has been increasingly relying on private sector programs.
 We expect this trend to continue as we believe the private sector provides a more flexible, better managed, higher quality health care experience than do traditional passive indemnity programs typically used in governmental benefit programs.

-States are struggling to balance unprecedented budget pressures with increases in their Medicaid expenditures.
-At the same time, many are expanding their interest in managed care with particular emphasis on consumers who have complex and expensive health care needs.
-More and more, Medicaid managed care is being viewed as an effective method to improve quality and manage costs.
-Additionally, there are more than nine million individuals eligible for both Medicare and Medicaid.
-Dually eligible beneficiaries typically have complex conditions with costs of care that are far higher than a typical Medicare or Medicaid beneficiary.
-While these individuals' health needs are more complex and more costly, they have historically been in unmanaged environments.
-This provides UnitedHealthcare an opportunity to integrate Medicare and Medicaid financing to fund efforts to optimize the health status of this frail population through close coordination of care.
-As of December 31, 2012, UnitedHealthcare served more than 250,000 members in legacy dually eligible programs through Medicare Advantage and SNPs.
-In 2013, UnitedHealthcare Community & State will help implement Ohio's MME program, one of the first in the country under the new CMS design.
+Many states are expanding their interest in managed care with particular emphasis on consumers who have complex and expensive health care needs.
+Medicaid managed care is increasingly viewed as an effective method to improve quality and manage costs.
+For example, there are nearly 10 million dually eligible beneficiaries who typically have complex conditions, with costs of care that are far higher than those of a typical Medicare or Medicaid beneficiary.
+Similarly, a small but complex group of nearly 4 million individuals who qualify for additional benefits under LTC programs represent only 6% of the total Medicaid population yet account for more than 30% of total Medicaid expenditures.
+The long-term care market represents a portion of the more than 15 million ABD Americans.
+While these individuals' health needs are more complex and more costly, they have primarily been historically served in unmanaged environments.
+These markets provide UnitedHealthcare and Optum with an opportunity to work with governments to improve the health status of these populations through coordination of care.
+As of December 31, 2013, UnitedHealthcare served more than 275,000 people in legacy dually eligible programs through Medicare Advantage and SNPs.
+In the first half of 2014, UnitedHealthcare Community & State will help implement Integrated MME program awards in three states.